Is your little one about to turn one? And are you wondering if you should keep the same formula or if it’s time to switch to a different one?

 If you have been an avid reader of our blog, you might have a hunch of what we are about to say.
 The answer isn’t simple and isn’t the same for everyone.
 Your transitioning path depends on what formula your child is using and the condition your little one has been diagnosed with.
 If you are part of the Neocate family and are currently using Neocate Infant DHA/ARA, you can usually just switch to another Neocate formula that’s designed for toddlers and beyond.
 Of course each instance is unique and you should speak with your doctor first before switching any formula or making dietary changes.

 Once a child turns one, the Neocate product range offers a wide variety of powdered and ready-to-drink formulas.
-Our product range for those one-year-old and older includes: Neocate Junior, Neocate Junior with Prebioitics, Neocate Splash and E028 Splash.
+Our product range for those one-year-old and older includes: Neocate Junior, Neocate Junior with Prebioitics, Neocate Splash.

-The next question on your mind might be, Well how can I tell the difference between all these formulas?
+The next question on your mind might be: How can I tell the difference between all these formulas?
 We put together a post that provides a bit more information about all these formulas: Neocate Products Similarities and Differences.

 Once you and your healthcare professional have chosen the right formula for your little one, the next step will be to begin the transition process.
 Again, the process of transitioning is not set in stone.
 For some little ones a “cold turkey” switch to the next formula is no problem.
-For others, a more gradual switch is a better approach.
+For others, parents take a more gradual approach.

 For some children: the slower, the better – others may transition very quickly.
 Each child will have his or her own unique pace, which can range from a few days to a few weeks.
 You can use the table below as a guide to fading and a tool for discussing fading with the healthcare team.
 The goal is successfully moving forward, even if the pace is very gradual.